 Calcium Oxalate-Rich Plants

 Popular houseplants including philodendron, snake plant and pothos all contain high levels of calcium oxalate, a chemical that burns unsuspecting pets' mouths.
-The irritation may be so severe as to cause excessive drooling or vomiting.
+The irritation symptoms may be so severe as to cause excessive drooling or severe vomiting.

 A floral bouquet is a lovely gift for a friend or yourself.
 Just avoid these flowers to keep your pet happy and healthy.